 Summarize briefly the work undertaken up to the date the Environmental Impact Statement was finalized and ready to be submitted to the International Seabed Authority.
 This should include a brief description of the resource discovery, the exploration undertaken and any component testing conducted to date.
 For the component testing, provide a brief description of activities here.
-If applicable, include any report(s) related to component testing in an appendix.
+If applicable, include any report(s) related to component testing including any monitoring and assessment of the environmental impacts in an appendix.